pereznetworks/Library-Manager/README.md

           npm start

+          open localhost:3000 in an internet browser

       when testing, recommend using Chrome browser

           npm start is set to run the app with the --inspect flag

               "node --inspect ./bin/www"

+              can use node.js chrome browser developer tools

-       modify your own changes to the code
+       then make your own changes to the code

        then when ready run 'npm start'